Polio Crusade: The Success Staircase

 http://www.emro.who.int/countries/pak/ http://europe.wsj.com/home-page http://tribune.com.pk/

 About the Author: Eman A. Khaled is a Medical Graduate from Sir Syed College of Medical Sciences, Pakistan.
 Her profound interest in Public Health led to active contribution to clinical research.
 She strongly believes in public service and channels her energies into humanitarian services.
 Currently, she works at King Fahd Medical City and Research Center in her hometown, Saudi Arabia.
-Eman can be contacted [email protected]
+Eman can be contacted at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013